wjchulme/BCIS-PCI-relative-survival/README.md

 # BCIS-PCI-relative-survival

 R script to replicate analysis steps for study on relative survival in BCIS-PCI registry.
+Relies heavily on the [tidyverse](https://www.tidyverse.org/) and on the [relsurv](https://CRAN.R-project.org/package=relsurv) package (see paper [here](https://doi.org/10.1016/j.compbiomed.2007.04.010))

 ## Replication instructions